McDegens-DAO/mcburn-js/README.md

 // deactivate a helper alt and do not try to close it npm run mcburn deactivate <altAddress> true

-// close a helper alt and reciver funds npm run mcburn close <altAddress>
+// close a helper alt and recover funds npm run mcburn close <altAddress>
 ```